Flutter vs React Native – a cross-platform match

 On the other side, we can’t really declare Flutter as a total loser.
 There are far more advantages for adopting this cross-platform language that might outweigh the switching cost.
 The ruling?
 Simply too soon to tell.
 Dart might have a smaller switch pool (when talking Java engineers with a dash of passion form mobile).

 However, since Dart is talking directly to a device, it might be a more feasible option for providers that release high-load apps with a cross-platform requirement.

 Nonetheless, since the latter is quite a recent programming language, it’s adoption is not as wide as JS’s.
 It is to mention though… Dart is still growing, and there’s no say if React Native will keep holding the leader title for long.
 Just as an example, take a look at these developer interest metrics shared by stack overflow:

 The architecture battle

-Simply put, while more efficient than other cross-platform frameworks, React Native still needs an inside man to enter the native party and there is no warranty it will still be considered as a mobile homie.
+Simply put, while more efficient than other cross-platform frameworks, React Native still needs an inside man for deeming access to the native party.
+Tho’ no one can guarantee its status as a mobile homie.

 On the other side, Flutter’s Dart is the coolest new king on the block since it communicates directly to the device (compiles to machine code) via its Skia C++ engine.
 Essentially, since it has Material Design (for Android) and Cupertino (for iOS) elements built-in, it meets almost all the requirements of a native build without the required performance sacrifice.

 Without anything else left to say here, it is obvious that Flutter takes the lead.
-After all, this guy is indeed “the homie” of native produced apps and does not really need anyone on the other end to get in.
+After all, this guy wears the badge of “a true homie” for natively produced apps.
+It doesn’t really need anyone on the other end to get in.